 Common Blind Spot Truck Accidents

 Blind spots, in combination with truck driver?s carelessness, are a common cause of truck accidents.
-At Lugar Law PC, we can handle all types of trucking blind spot accidents, including:
+At Lugar Injury Law, we can handle all types of trucking blind spot accidents, including:

 - Lane change and merging truck accidents: Truckers who do not keep track of nearby traffic and check their blind spots may try to change lanes into another vehicle.
 This can lead to sideswipe accidents.